 By Pam Leibfried

-When I had my annual meeting with my Roth IRA broker and mentioned this worry, he pointed out to me that I already had a robust emergency fund because I had been contributing to a Roth IRA for nearly 10 years.
+When I had my annual meeting with my Roth IRA broker and mentioned this worry, he pointed out that I already had a robust emergency fund because I had been contributing to a Roth IRA for nearly 10 years.
 He reassured me that the part of my balance that represented my contributions was mine to use, free and clear, if I needed it.

-The knowledge that I had a backup emergency fund was very reassuring, so I’ve been contributing as much as I can to my Roth IRA every year since then.
-I’m simultaneously building my retirement savings and creating a financial safety net in case of a crisis.
+The knowledge that I had a backup emergency fund was reassuring, so I’ve been contributing as much as I can to my Roth IRA every year since then.
+I’m simultaneously building my retirement savings and creating a financial safety net in case of a major crisis.